Health Care, Philosophy

 Interventions:

 As Wendy’s main problems are anxiety and fear, Wendy must keep herself positively busy at work.
 She can go to the Gym or exercise at home instead of staying at home.
 Exercise will keep her busy and will be beneficial for her health.
-She can be encouraged to join the office but before that, she must be trained to respond to her anxiety.
-She must control her anxiety by practicing it regularly.
-She can start by not focusing on the windows or doors as it might make her restless.
-Or she must endure restlessness by increasing the endurance time every day to five minutes to be able to control her compulsive behavior.
-She can be conscious of her actions and reinforce positive behavior regularly.
-The family can also become part of the intervention by showing care and love assisting Wendy and reassuring her when she feels anxious.
+She can be encouraged to join the office, but before that, she must be trained to respond to her anxiety.
+She must control her anxiety by practising it regularly.
+She can start by not focusing on the windows or doors, as it might make her restless.
+Or she must endure restlessness by increasing the endurance time every day to five minutes to be able to control her compulsive behaviour.
+She can be conscious of her actions and reinforce positive behaviour regularly.
+The family can also become part of the intervention by showing care and love, assisting Wendy, and reassuring her when she feels anxious.
 Family help can be essential in solving her problem (L. Johnstone et al., 2011).
 Moreover, medication for anxiety can be prescribed if it is uncontrollable.
 However, all of the measures must be evaluated for their effectiveness.
 And if they are not effective on Wendy, the interventions can be changed.
 Therefore, the intervention must focus on the holistic approach while keeping in mind the needs of the patients.

 References